Adolf Hitler's cult of personality: Hitler and German youth

 Nazi propaganda indoctrinated German youth, especially the members of the Hitler Youth.
 They were told that they all belonged to one classless people's community, and their group identity was reinforced through communal marching, singing and camping.
 Hitler was depicted as their father figure who would always protect them.
 The Nazis were able to convey the image that they were the protectors of the youth who would offer them prosperity and safety.
 Owing to the intense propaganda, the Nazis were able to control both public and private attitudes and behavior of the youth.
 Young Germans were heavily indoctrinated with racial theories and the supposed supremacy of the German Volk.
 The German youth were the most susceptible to the emotional appeal of the Hitler myth.
 Eleven year olds entering the Deutsches Jungvolk were told on their first day of induction, "from today onwards your life belongs to the Führer".

 Heinrich Hoffmann, who was Hitler's personal photographer, published the book "Youth Around Hitler" ("Jugend um Hitler") in 1934, which was intended to show that Hitler cared about children.

 Hitler's charismatic oratory had a great appeal among German youth.
 A former member of the Hitler Youth, Alfons Heck, wrote in his book:

 As depicted in the Triumph of the Will, Hitler gave a speech to the Hitler Youth at Nuremberg and said, "We want to be a united nation, and you, my youth, are to become this nation.
 In the future, we do not wish to see classes and castes, and you must not allow them to develop among you.
 One day, we want to see one nation".

 German boys and girls who wished to join the Hitler Youth had to declare, "I swear, in the Hitler Youth, always to do my duty with love and loyalty, for the Führer and our flag.
 So help me God."
 Afterwards, they were made to declare that they would die for Hitler:

 Nazi propaganda indoctrinated Hitler Youth members to denounce anyone who showed any form of criticism about the Nazi regime.
 They were told that they were racially superior, and over time this engendered an open feeling of arrogance towards those whom they regarded as inferior.
 They were indoctrinated in racial myths about Aryan superiority, that they belonged to a master race, and that the Jews were an inferior race who destroyed cultures.
-The Nazis required all schools to teach a study about a supposed superior German culture which emphasized Teutonic superiority and encouraged the youth to become educated on German history, literature, things related to the Nordic race, preservation of their Aryan ancestry and devotion to Germany.
+The Nazis required all schools to teach a study about a supposed superior German culture which emphasised Teutonic superiority and encouraged the youth to become educated on German history, literature, things related to the Nordic race, preservation of their Aryan ancestry and devotion to Germany.